randomessence/jqueryUIloginphpbb3mod/readme.md

 `jQuery 2.0.0` (1.9.1 works but not included)

-`jQuery UI 1.10.1` With custom button padding applied.
+`jQuery UI 1.10.1` With custom button padding and modal stripe fix applied.
+These are documented [here](https://github.com/randomessence/jqueryUIloginphpbb3mod#css)

 Into overall header of the Prosilver Style.
 That is not all it does though.